AdobeDocs/analytics.en/help/analyze/landing.md

 | SHOW: Folders & Projects or All Projects | Changes the view setting on the table to show folders and projects according to your folder organization **or** show all of your projects in an unorganized list. |
 | < (Back button) | Returns you to your most recent landing page configuration in a Workspace project or a report.
 The page configuration you had when you left the landing page will persist when you return. |

+## Templates {#navigate-reports}

+To access templates in Adobe Analytics:

-## Navigate the [!UICONTROL Templates] tab {#navigate-reports}
+1. Select the [!UICONTROL **Workspace**] tab.

+1. In the [!UICONTROL **Templates**] section in the left rail, you can select either Adobe templates or company templates.

-For information about using templates in Adobe Analytics, see the following resources:
+For information about using templates, see the following resources:

 * [Use templates](/help/analyze/analysis-workspace/templates/use-templates.md)